Home/Blog/Interview Prep/Top Angular interview questions and answers

 • ngAfterViewChecked: This method is called after the component’s view has been checked for changes.

-• ngOnDestroy: This method is invoked before the component's destruction.
-It enables you to perform any cleanup logic necessary.
+• ngOnDestroy: This method is invoked before the component’s destruction.
+It enables you to perform any necessary cleanup logic.

-A constructor is a special method in Angular that gets called whenever a component is created.
-It's part of the TypeScript class definition and is used for initializing the class properties and dependencies. ngOnInit on the other hand, is a lifecycle hook called by Angular after initializing the component and its inputs have been set.
+A constructor is a special method in Angular that is called whenever a component is created.
+It’s part of the TypeScript class definition and is used for initializing the class properties and dependencies. ngOnInit, on the other hand, is a life cycle hook called by Angular after initializing the component and its inputs have been set.

 The key distinction between the two is that ngOnInit is triggered after Angular initializes the component. ngOnInit is also where the actual business logic (complex initialization) is performed as opposed to the constructor.

-Additionally, the constructor is only called once during component creation, while ngOnInit may be called multiple times based on the component's input change.
+Additionally, the constructor is only called once during component creation, while ngOnInit is also called once during the component life cycle—not multiple times.
+Other life cycle hooks like ngOnChanges handle input changes, not ngOnInit.

-How would you define a Single Page Application (SPA)?#
+9. How would you define a single-page application (SPA)?#

-A Single Page Application (SPA) is a web application that dynamically updates the current web page without requiring a full page reload.
-We create a SPA in Angular using the Angular framework and it consists of a single HTML page, which is dynamically updated with new data from the server as the user engages with the system.
+A single-page application (SPA) is a web application that dynamically updates the current web page without requiring a full page reload.
+We create a SPA in Angular using the Angular framework.
+It consists of a single HTML page that is dynamically updated with new data from the server as the user engages with the system.

 This approach ensures a seamless and smooth user experience akin to a desktop application.
-The navigation and data exchange between components occurs without page reloading, translating into faster and more responsive web applications.
+The navigation and data exchange between components occur without page reloading, translating into faster and more responsive web applications.

 Annotations are specifically used to supply information to the Angular compiler on how to process a class and/or its members.
 We may use them to specify various things, such as the class’s dependencies, how it should be injected, and how it can be used in templates.